Nuka-AI/nuka-ai.github.io/docs/posts/2026-07-28-Semantic-Kernel-disclosure.md

 A: Partially.
 It prevents automated exploitation but manual tool calls remain vulnerable to the 6 bypasses.

 **Q: When will Microsoft fix this?**
 A: Unknown.
-Our disclosure was rejected, and shadow patches have been incomplete.
+My disclosure was rejected, and shadow patches have been incomplete.

 **Q: Are other AI frameworks vulnerable?**
 A: Yes.
 Project Nuka-AI has identified similar architectural flaws in LangChain, LlamaIndex, and Deepset Haystack (disclosures scheduled May 2026).